jchristn/WatsonDedupe/README.md

 Recommended settings for most environments (min, max, shift, boundary):
 - For small file environments, use 256, 4096, 16, and 2
 - For large file environments, use 8192, 65536, 512, and 3

-## Running under Mono

-This library uses Mono.Data.Sqlite which requires sqlite3.dll.  sqlite3.dll has been manually added to each project with its copy setting set to "always copy".
-You may want to use the Mono AOT (ahead of time) compiler prior to using any binary that includes this library on Mono.